HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Lab Exercise 4 (Drama in the Clue Mansion).md

   1. *Miss Scarlet, Mrs. White, Mrs. Peacock, Dr. Orchid are female*
   2. Prof. Plum, Colonel Mustard, and Rev. Green are all male
   3. *Miss Scarlet hates Rev. Green.*
-  4. Rev. Green and Mrs. White hate each other.
+  4. Rev. Green hates Miss Scarlet
   5. Prof. Plum and Mrs. White hate each other.
   6. Col. Mustard hates all females and Prof. Plum.
   7. Miss Scarlet and Mrs. Peacock both like Dr. Orchid.